GENERAL TERMS AND CONDITIONS

 b) The contract comes into force when the Seller confirms in writing or carries out the Buyer’s order within 2 weeks after receipt.
 Unless the Seller does not provide any other written confirmation, his invoice shall be deemed as confirmation of the order, unless the delivery itself has been made.

 c) In case of written orders, the Seller shall go by the item number and not by the description.
 If the buyer is a trader, the written confirmation by the Seller is solely decisive for the content of orders and agreements, unless the Purchaser immediately objects in writing.
 This applies in particular to verbal or telephone orders and agreements.
-Notification to the Seller is in any case no longer deemed to have been submitted immediately if it does not reach the Seller within seven days after the Buyer has received the Seller’s written confirmation.
+Notification to the Seller is in any case no longer deemed to have been submitted immediately if it does not reach the Seller within two days after the Buyer has received the Seller’s written confirmation.

 d) Any amendments or additions to the agreement, with the exception of a change in the terms and conditions of sale and delivery for the future after notification to the Buyer pursuant to item 1, require written confirmation by the Seller to be effective.
 This also applies to the deviation from contractual requirements for the written form.